adam-zakaria/copy-container-react/README.md

-This is a clone of the code component used by ChatGPT for code responses.
+Use this component to display code with syntax highlighting and a clipboard user's can click to copy the code to their clipboard.
+The design is based on OpenAI's component in ChatGPT, and can be styled further.

+The component can also be used to display text without syntax highlighting.

 Here's an example of the component in use: